24 Sep 2024

 Othniel (and Achsah)

 Caleb was one of only two men who were eager to conquer the land of Canaan when Israel first came out of Egypt (Num 13).
 Othniel is the nephew of Caleb and seems to have inherited his uncle’s bravery.
-When presented with the challenge of capturing the city of Keriath-sepher, he met the challenge and won the hand of Caleb’s daughter, Achsah, in marriage as a reward (Judg 1:12-13).
+When presented with the challenge of capturing the city of Keriath-sepher, he met the challenge and won the hand of Caleb’s daughter, Achsah, in marriage as a reward (Jdg 1:12-13).

 Othniel continued in actively conquering the land the Lord had given to Israel.
-We are told the land had rest for forty years under Othniel’s leadership (Judg 3:11).
+We are told the land had rest for forty years under Othniel’s leadership (Jdg 3:11).
 However, when he was given Achsah in marriage, we see that Achsah had a grasp of God’s plans for his people that went deeper than Othniel appreciated.
 When she was given in marriage, she urged Othniel to make a request of her father, but it seems he failed to do so.
 When Achsah makes the request herself, we gain a deeper appreciation of the fullness of the Lord’s plans for Israel.

 Caleb said to her, “What do you want?”
 She said to him, “Give me a blessing.
 Since you have set me in the land of the Negeb, give me also springs of water.”
 And Caleb gave her the upper springs and the lower springs.
 Judges 1:14-15